 Maximum a posteriori inference is sensible in applications where a jointly consistent estimator is preferred.
-Some examples we discuss later in this thesis are the articulated models of human pose (Sec.
-3.3.1 and Sec.
-3.3.2) and protein structure prediction (Ch.
+Some examples we discuss later in this thesis are the articulated models of human pose (Ch.
+3) and protein structure prediction (Ch.
 4).

 To simplify the presentation we assume p(x) is a discrete pairwise MRF with $x_s \in \{1, \ldots, K\}$.
-The log-joint distribution is given by the following overcomplete representation,
+The log-joint distribution is given by the overcomplete representation,